DiffusionLight-Turbo: Accelerated Light Probes for Free via Single-Pass Chrome Ball Inpainting: Limitations and Discussion

 \section{Limitations and Discussion}

 Given the absence of focal length or FOV information, we assume an orthographic projection when converting a chrome ball to an environment map.
 However, this may not accurately reflect the projection model used by the diffusion model.
+Additionally, our reliance on an off-the-shelf depth predictor may lead to inaccurate lighting estimation in cases of incorrect depth on reflective, textureless, or overexposed surfaces.
 While our methods generalize well to diverse in-the-wild scenes, they may struggle with certain input images, including: (1) overhead and bird's-eye view images, (2) macro and close-up images, (3) high-key or low-key images with solid backgrounds, and (4) images with styles that differ significantly from natural photos, such as cartoons or Japanese-style animations.
 Figure \ref{fig:failure_modes} illustrates these failure cases.
 Switching to a fine-tuned model, such as AnimagineXL\footnote{\url{https://huggingface.co/Linaqruf/animagine-xl}}, to leverage a more specialized image prior can improve performance on specific image styles.

 While DiffusionLight-Turbo accelerates the chrome ball inpainting by reducing it to a single denoising process, it occasionally hallucinates outdoor scenes on indoor inputs when visual cues are limited (see Figure \ref{fig:sky_artifact}).
 Fine-tuning the Turbo LoRA on a larger and more diverse in-the-wild dataset could further improve its performance.